rezazirenejad/blue-landing-page/README.md

 # My first project

-blue-landing-page is my fisrt project and developed with FlexBox.
+blue-landing-page is my first project and developed with FlexBox.

 ## Screenshots